UBC-MDS/numeric-eda-helper/README.md

 ## License

-`numeric-eda-helper` was created by Sam Quist.
-It is licensed under the terms of the MIT license.
+Licensed under the terms of the MIT license.

 ## Credits